©1978

 secure dying, than blaming what comes on God.
 Rather we

 should work with God to create an enduring trust.
-Trust alone provides us with the

 spirit of growing things.
 It is through trust growing things